 Though the Castlewood Canyon Falls Trail may be short, it has plenty to offer — including patches of forest, overlooking views, and the famous Cherry Creek Falls.
 The fencing used on this trail is a sturdy wooden fence, which adds to the trail’s charm.

 The Castlewood Canyon Falls trail is a popular destination for walkers, hikers, and birdwatchers.
 During the winter, it is possible to see Cherry Creek Falls frozen.
-And as with most trails during the winter season, the Castlewood Canyon Falls Trail gets muddy and icey.
-For an easier hike and better traction, it is recommended for hikers to wear spikes.
+As with most trails during the winter season, the Castlewood Canyon Falls Trail gets muddy and icy.
+For an easier hike and better traction, wearing spikes is helpful during winter.

 - Distance from Denver: ~1 hour away